kuzudb/kuzu/tools/shell/shell_development_guide.md

 #### Printing Results
 The error message printing for the shell is simple.
 If the query was not successful, we print the error provided by the query result using `queryResult.getErrorMessage()`.
 However, if the query is only one word long, chances are the user was trying to type a shell command, so we use the `damerauLevenshteinDistance()` function again and also inform the user the closest shell command to their query.

 For printing successful query results, there are currently 13 different modes.
 These output modes are defined in the `output.h` file.
-Each output mode is defined in the `PrintType` enum and have a `DrawingCharacters` struct associated with that type which contain all the different symbols used to create the output.
+Each output mode is defined in the `PrinterType` enum and have a `Printer` struct associated with that type which contain all the different symbols used to create the output.

 If you are adding a new output mode, the following is needed:

-- `PrintType`
+- `PrinterType`
-- `PrintType` added to struct  `PrintTypeUtils::fromString()`
+- `PrinterType` added to struct  `PrinterTypeUtils::fromString()`
-- `DrawingCharacters` struct with needed characters
+- `Printer` struct with needed characters
 - Mode added to `printModeInfo()`
 - Case added to `setMode()`
 - If table truncation is required, add it to the `isTableType()` function